telerik/blazor-docs/components/calendar/selection.md

 * Two-way binding for the `RangeStart` (representing the first date of the selection) and the `RangeEnd` (the last date of the selection) parameters.
 * Handling the [RangeStartChanged and RangeEndChanged events]({%slug components/calendar/events%}#rangestartchanged-and-rangeendchanged).

-(Optional) You can set the `AllowReverse` parameter and define if the end date can be selected before the start date.
+(Optional) You can set the `AllowReverse` parameter and define if the range is valid and highlighed when the end date preceeds the start date.

 >caption Range selection with two-way binding and AllowReverse